Acute Heart Failure

 Common Risk Factors

-• Previous heart failure episodes: 75% of hospitalized patients have prior heart failure history.
+• Previous heart failure: 75% of hospitalised patients have a history of HF

-• Diabetes mellitus: Related to ischemia and renal dysfunction.
+• Diabetes mellitus: Associated with ischaemia and renal dysfunction

-• Family history: Ischemic heart disease or cardiomyopathy increases risk.
+• Family history: Increases risk if there is a history of ischaemic heart disease or cardiomyopathy

 Emerging Insights